 Your personal information will only be used to administer your application, and will be reviewed or destroyed after 1 year.

-If you are concerned about how the council is using your data, please contact our Data Protection Officer via firstname.lastname@example.org or on 020 7525 5000.
+If you're concerned about how the council is using your data, contact our Data Protection Officer via firstname.lastname@example.org or on 020 7525 5000.
 More information about your rights is available on our website, or via the Information Commissioner.

 How was your street party?